shispring/eEducation/README.md

 - Easy to build and extend

 ## Quick Start

-- You can [download](https://github.com/AgoraIO/ARD-eEducation-with-Electron/releases) installation package(both mac and windows) to have a try.
+You can [download](https://github.com/AgoraIO/ARD-eEducation-with-Electron/releases) installation package(both mac and windows) to have a try.

+## Development

+First, create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.
+Update 'agora.config.js' under './app/'.

+Go to [Doc Center](https://agoraio.github.io/ARD-eEducation-with-Electron/#/) for more detail.

 ## Feature

-- Two Roles and at most 17 people online at the same time
+- Private class which can contain 1 teacher and 16 students at most.
+- No limitation for audiences!
-- Device and network tests before joining class
+- Device test before joining class.
-- Provide channel messages and RTC
+- Provide channel messages and RTC.
-- Screen Sharing
+- Screen Sharing.
 - Recording (need server to integrate [Agora Recording SDK](https://docs.agora.io/cn/2.1.1/addons/Recording/Quickstart%20Guides/recording_c++?platform=C%2B%2B))

 ## Structure

-- Client
+- client
-  Client-side demo by React and Electron, dynamic import AgoraSDK for different platform.
+  Client-side demo by React and Electron.
+- room_control
+  Provide service for data exchange with `Data Provider`(Go to [Doc Center](https://agoraio.github.io/ARD-eEducation-with-Electron/#/) for detail) to control room status.
-- Server
+- recording
-  Provide RESTful API such as start/stop/query recording, and socket server for heartbeat connection.
+  Agora Recording Service on Linux Server.

+Room control and recording service are for reference only, you can integrate these services according to your own situation.

 ## Contact Us
 - Full API document is under constructing